tvdboom/ATOM/docs/user_guide/data_management/data_management.md

 ## Memory considerations

-An atom instance stores one copy of the dataframe in each branch, and one copy of the initial dataset with which the instance is initialized (this copy is necessary to avoid data leakage during hyperparameter tuning and for some specific methods like [cross_validate][adaboost-cross_validate] and [reset][atomclassifier-reset]).
-This initial copy is created as soon as there are no branches in the initial state (usually after calling the first data transformation) and it's stored in an internal branch called `og` (original).
-The og branch is not accessible by the user.
-If the dataset is occupying too much memory, consider using the [shrink] [atomclassifier-shrink] method to convert the dtypes to their smallest possible matching dtype.
+An atom instance stores one copy of the dataset for each branch (this doesn't include the [hokdout set](#data-sets), which is only stored once), and one copy of the initial dataset with which the instance is initialized.
+This copy of the original dataset is necessary to avoid data leakage during hyperparameter tuning and for some specific methods like [cross_validate][adaboost-cross_validate] and [reset][atomclassifier-reset]).
+It's created as soon as there are no branches in the initial state (usually after calling the first data transformation).
+If the dataset is occupying too much memory, consider using the [shrink][atomclassifier-shrink] method to convert the dtypes to their smallest possible matching dtype.

 Apart from the dataset itself, a model's [prediction attributes][] (e.g.
 `#!python atom.lr.predict_train`), metric scores and [shap values][shap]